Cincinnati Zoo

 As I mentioned in previous blog entries, the weather was brutally hot and humid throughout this entire trip.
 Our clothes were perpetually soaked in sweat.
 The humidity was in the 90's with thunderstorms almost every afternoon and the temperatures were hovering in the triple digits during the day and around 90° at night.
 Still, we were determined to do some outdoor activities and visiting the Cincinnati Zoo was one of these things.

-This heat and humidity probably worked in our favor for all of our outdoor activities during this trip though and the zoo was no different... it really wasn't all that crowded.
-The only place I can remember encountering a line was at the giraffes.
-There was a long line to feed the giraffes so we just captured a few photos, watched them wander around for a bit and then moved on to the next attraction.
+This heat and humidity probably worked in our favor for all of our outdoor activities during this trip though and the zoo was no different... it really wasn't all that crowded since nobody wanted to be out in this oppressing weather.
+The only place in the zoo I can remember encountering a line was at the giraffes which was the first stop near the entrance to the zoo.
+There was a long line to feed the giraffes so we just moved to an open deck area and captured a few photos, watched them wander around for a bit and then moved on to the next attraction.
 The rest of the zoo really was mostly empty which was kind of nice regardless of the heat.

 I captured a lot of photos during this visit to the zoo since we don't get to visit a zoo all that often.
 Consequently, this blog entry is pretty heavy in photos.